What is Term Life Insurance and Is It Right For You?

 What Happens When the Term of the Policy Ends?

 It depends.
 If you elect to renew the policy, then you will continue to have coverage for however many years you select (1, 5, 10, 20, or more).
-Keep in mind that insurance companies typically only provide coverage up to a certain age, usually 70 or 80, according to the Texas Department of Insurance.
-So if you’re 55 and want to get a 30-year term insurance plan, that would put you at age 85 by the time the plan expires—so an insurance company may only let you select a plan that has a less than 25-year term.
+Keep in mind that If you’re 55 and want to get a 30-year term insurance plan, that would put you at age 85 by the time the plan expires—an insurance company may only let you select a plan that has a less than 25-year term.

 Another thing to keep in mind is that your premium may increase when you renew, even if you initially selected a level premium term policy.
 This is because the lock-in rate for your premium is only good for the term of the original policy.

-Another thing that could happen after your term plan ends it that it could convert to a permanent life insurance policy, even if your health has changed.
-According to Investopedia, this is typically a built-in feature for most term plans.
-Before you purchase a plan, you should check with your insurance agent to see if this feature is included.
+After your term plan ends, it could convert to a permanent life insurance policy, even if your health has changed.
+Before you purchase a plan, you should check with a licensed insurance agent to see if this feature is included.

-We’ve covered a lot on “what is term insurance”, but to get more answers that apply to your specific financial and insurance coverage needs, we recommend speaking with one of our knowledgeable life insurance agents.
+A lot has been covered on “what is term life insurance”, but to get more answers that apply to your specific financial and insurance coverage needs, HealthMarkets recommends speaking with a licensed insurance agent.

-Find an agent near you who can help answer your specific questions on choosing a term life insurance plan today!
+Find a licensed insurance agent near you who can help answer your specific questions on choosing a term life insurance plan today, or call (800) 827-9990 to talk to one now.